kkm24132/kkm24132.github.io/index.md

 * Certified Master Data Scientist - from The Open Group and from IBM
 * 6 Articles on LinkedIn on Data Science and AI

+## Kamal's Project/Product/Initiatives at a Snapshot

+You can refer to my [Project Pages](https://github.com/kkm24132/Products_Projects_Initiatives) to get some idea about value and impact created in business over past few years in the field of Data Science and AI.
+These are non-exhaustive list of Projects / Intiatives / Product Development efforts listed.